Hayata (wrestler)

-Yohei Hayata (隼田 陽平, Hayata Yōhei) is a Japanese professional wrestler better known simply as Hayata (stylized in all caps), currently signed to Pro Wrestling Noah where he is the current GHC Hardcore Champion in his first reign and the leader of Ratel's.
-He is also a former five-time GHC Junior Heavyweight Champion and one-time GHC National Champion.
+Yohei Hayata (隼田 陽平, Hayata Yōhei), better known simply as Hayata (stylized in all caps), is a Japanese professional wrestler.
+He is signed to Pro Wrestling Noah, where he is the current and inaugural GHC 200 Champion.

 Hayata began his career with Wrestle Gate then later Osaka Pro Wrestling (Osaka Pro) before going freelance and forming Doutonbori Pro Wrestling with Kuuga and several other wrestlers.
 Hayata was officially signed to Pro Wrestling Noah (Noah) in 2017 and his accolades include being a five-time (and Former) GHC Junior Heavyweight Champion and a five-time GHC Junior Heavyweight Tag Team Champion.
 He has also won the Global Junior Heavyweight League once and the Global Junior Heavyweight Tag League twice, both times with Yo-Hey.

 Professional wrestling career

 Early career (2006–2010)

 Hayata got his start in amateur wrestling and basketball, and would find himself working under Hanzo in Wrestle Gate (WG) where he would wrestle until he left Wrestle Gate in April 2010.
 He would also occasionally compete in Dove Pro Wrestling (Dove Pro) and All Japan Pro Wrestling (AJPW).
 In 2010 Hayata moved over to Osaka Pro Wrestling (Osaka Pro).